AdobeDocs/journey-optimizer-learn.en/help/personalizing-offers-with-real-time-weather-data/introduction.md

 Deliver relevant offers that align with customer mood and environment

 On a hot day, show an offer for cold beverage or AC units.
-On a rainy day, promote jackes or umbrella's
+On a rainy day, promote jackets or umbrella's

 Example of on weather based offer